01 of 06

 If you take it all apart and start over, your next platform will certainly be better as you learn from the successes and mistakes.
 No matter what size, style or scale, a successful model railroad is the one that makes you happy.

 This is only the beginning.
 You'll still have a lot to learn about power and control systems, new modeling techniques and materials to try, and even the amazing world of prototype railroading.
 If you stumble along the way, here are 10 tips to help maintain your modeling momentum.
-Enjoy the journey; just like a train ride, there're more to look forward to than the final destination.
+Enjoy the journey; just like a train ride and there are more to look forward to than the final destination.